KoukeNeko/invade/tools/menu_classifier/README.md

 This folder contains the offline tooling that produces learned weights for ambiguous vocabularies (e.g. `菜單`).
 The workflow:

 1. Collect labelled sentences that contain the target vocab in different contexts and store them in JSONL (`data/*.jsonl`).
-2. Run `build_model.py` to train a balanced logistic regression classifier and export the weights to `output/context_models.json`.
+2. Run `train_all.py` to train balanced logistic regression classifiers and export the weights to `output/context_models.json`.
 3. Execute `go run ./cmd/build extension` so the build step merges the generated weights into `browser-extension/chrome/data/vocabs.json`.

 ## Requirements